 Customization of the Sigfox module for production testing

 Radiocrafts developed a FW variant of the SIG module firmware (Sigfox protocol) where we added another radio protocol to be used in production test, as Sigfox did not provide any local gateway or SLIC at that time.

-The new customized module was using the same certified Sigfox stack as the original, therefore saving a lot of time to provide solution that could help the client to the market in a short time.
+The new customized module was using the same certified Sigfox stack as the original, therefore saving a lot of time to provide a solution that could help the client get to the market in a short time.

 Prototype PCBA for a stand-alone 169 MHz transmitter

 The client wanted to do a proof of concept for a pulse counter (from mechanical meter) plus a general sensor input transmitter.
-The design was for 169 MHz, and required a compact but well performing antenna.
+The design was for 169 MHz and required a compact but well performing antenna.
 Radiocrafts designed the PCBA (Printed Circuit Board Assembly) board and provided the first prototypes manufactured by the Radiocrafts EMS partner in a few weeks.
 This was made possible in a very short time by modifying the modular architecture in the Radiocrafts firmware.

 Gateway expansion board

 The IESM board, a gateway expansion board, was originally designed as a custom request.
 It includes a PCBA design and standard Radiocrafts module.